TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 **Proto.io** uses both pages and states to help you keep your project organised.

-In **Flinto** and **Adobe XD (Preview)** to define links and transitions, you drag wires between screens.
+In **Flinto** and **Adobe XD (Preview)**, to define links and transitions, you drag wires between screens.
 Those visual connections are an easy way to create a mental image of a short app flow but more complex products may look messy and confusing if lots of interactions are added to the screens.
 We found that prototyping with **Adobe XD (Preview)** has very little benefit for now because of the limited interactions available.
 For instance, when prototyping a short [**Huddle**](http://theartificial.nl/huddle/) sequence, the single interaction we were able to perform is switching between screens.

 ##### Asset handling

 Building a prototype raises assets related questions.
 Would you like to be able to draw your prototype elements from scratch within the tool or would you rather import your designs from an external software?
 How often are your assets recurring in your sequence?

 On one hand, if you are interested in drawing your elements within the tool, you should consider **Justinmind**, **Proto.io**, **Adobe XD (Preview)** and, above all **Figma (Preview)**. **Figma (Preview)**, a browser-based editor, surprised us with its fast and smooth vector handling.
-Indeed, it brings a new visions of how drawing and editing paths can be achieved more naturally.
+Indeed, it brings a new vision of how drawing and editing paths can be achieved more naturally.

 On the other hand, if you are used to creating your screens with other software, such as Adobe Illustrator or Sketch, you should have a closer look at **Proto.io**.
 The tool's seamless drag-and-drop-feature will easily help you import assets.
 If you are a Sketch addict, **Flinto** is for you.
 It lets you re-import your Sketch source file and your changes will update automatically!
 Hooray.
 Unfortunately for Adobe Illustrator users, there is no such functionality and the copy and paste option results in pixelated images.
 So you'd better finalize your assets before importing.